Pennone/Translator-API-experimentation/README.md

 **SYNTAX ANALISIS**

-To analize and recognize the elements of a phrase, we used [RiTa.js ](https://github.com/dhowe/ritajs), library that allows a great quantity of operations and analysis on a sentence, related to grammar and syntax.
+To analize and recognize the elements of a phrase, we used [RiTa.js](https://github.com/dhowe/ritajs), a library that allows a great quantity of operations and analysis on a sentence, related to grammar and syntax.

 The implementation works like this